12 Things No One Tells You About Going Vegan

 3. You shouldn't go cold turkey.

-Your gut bacteria prefers to eat fiber, but it adapts to munch on protein and whatever else you're feeding it when fiber isn't around.
+Your gut bacteria prefer to eat fiber, but it adapts to munch on protein and whatever else you're feeding it when the fiber isn't around.
 As Nussinow explained before, going vegan means you're significantly upping your fiber count, and it takes some time for your bacteria to adapt.
 "The more you grow your good bacteria, the better you can digest beans and fiber, which is what causes you to bloat," says Nanci Guest, R.D., C.S.C.S., a Toronto-based vegan sports nutritionist.
 Easing into a vegan diet helps your good bacteria build up.

 There's also a psychological argument for not going cold turkey: Going vegan is like spending your whole life driving the same route to work, and then suddenly trying to navigate there via only backroads.
 It takes the simple and habitual act of eating and makes it difficult.
 Luckily, learning to navigate the grocery store, dinner parties, and restaurants becomes easier with time, but easing in and letting yourself rely on a few of the old, familiar roads can help increase your chances of sticking with it past the learning curve.